tahawaheed9/wellness_wise/README.md

 flutter run
 ```

 - **Note:** You will not be able to make any predictions because, the AI Model is not embedded into the application.
-But communicates using RESTful API (**The AI Model is not entended to used publicly**).
+But communicates using the RESTful APIs (**The AI Model is not entended to be used publicly**).

 ## 🖼️ Screenshots